Harry W. Hughes

 Harry Walker Hughes (October 9, 1887 – July 26, 1953) was an American football player, coach of football, basketball, baseball, and track, and college athletics administrator.
 From 1911 to 1941, he served as the head football coach and athletic director at the Agricultural College of Colorado, renamed Colorado A&M in 1935 and now known as Colorado State University, compiling a record of 126–96–18.

 Early life and playing career

 Hughes was born in Missouri to Roland and Lena Walker Hughes and raised in Norman, Oklahoma.
-He played football for the University of Oklahoma from 1904 to 1907, and was coached by Bennie Owen in 1905, 1906 and 1907.
+He played football for the University of Oklahoma from 1904 to 1907, and was coached by Bennie Owen.
+He also was a member of the track and field team.